SrijanBadhya/Debsoc/Running the PES Debsoc.md

  - There's no real opportunity to talk to anyone either.
 You have your lunch alone during case prep time for the speakers.
 At least speaking teams get to chill with each other when judges are preparing their OA.
  - Adjing is boring and challenging with no thrilling payoff every round.(If you're a panelist one round and get panelist next round, you have no idea whether you judged well or not.
 At least speakers get their results instantly.)
  <br>![enter image description here](https://i.ibb.co/svJgvW5V/early-in-adjing-obstacles.jpg)
-4. At the CUPD that I spoke about, there were 4 teams with seniors, 1 team from us freshers, 1 senior adj, and 4 junior adjes, which shows that my seniors essentially 'used' us freshers to carry the burden of adjing so that they could enjoy the speaking slots that we opened up for them.
+4. At the CUPD that I spoke about, there were 4 teams with seniors, 1 team from us freshers, 1 senior adj, and 4 junior adjes.
+It looked like my seniors essentially 'used' us freshers to carry the burden of adjing so that they could enjoy the speaking slots which we opened up for them.
 5. My seniors believed that freshers should compulsorily adj their first tournament.
 I think this is a good concept on paper, but the main issues are:
 - There are a dozen freshers in their first tournament, it doesn't make sense to make all of them adj.
 - The point of the initial tournament is to give juniors an experience so fun and insightful that juniors will want to continue debating and doing tournaments.
 And even if the grueling work of adjing 'builds character', they may not want to ever do a tournament again.